Jarl-Bjoern/Yggdrasil/README.md

       - An overview of the paths which was created by the tool will now displayed after the installation is complete.
   - Code Improvements:
     - The program will no longer terminate if an incorrect entry is made (the loop starts after the `main category` was selected).
-    - The tools that are downloaded via WGET are now filtered dynamically so that they do not have to be hardcoded.
+    - The tools that are downloaded via `WGET` are now filtered dynamically so that they do not have to be hardcoded anymore.
 (However, this can lead to problems if the name inside the config is not the same which will be displayed after the installation inside the `/usr/bin` location - as a example `/usr/bin/chrome` will not be found because the correct installed package is called `/usr/bin/google-chrome`)
   - Hotfixes:
     - Cronjobs & Systemd Units:
       - Due to a programming error, the Systemd units could not be used without the data shredder.